mattn/go-redimer/README.md

 # go-redimer

-Black magic to get slice or array dimmensioned with specified dimensions.
+Black magic to get slice or array dimensioned with specified dimensions.

 ## Usage